The 6509s: The P500, B128/256, B500, 600, 700, BX128/256

 Because of the identical graphics and sound hardware, Commodore was planning to release versions of 64 software rewritten for the 500s.
 This never came to pass.

-There is a drastic difference in availability of these machines on either side of the Atlantic.
-While European versions turn up from time to time (thus with PAL VIC-IIs), the USA version is vanishingly rare thanks to yet another interesting Commodore bungle.
+There is a drastic difference in availability of these machines on either side of the Atlantic; while European versions turn up from time to time (thus with PAL VIC-IIs), the USA version is vanishingly rare thanks to yet another interesting Commodore bungle.
 According to Larry Anderson, Commodore released several demo B128/600s and P500s to stores to entice consumers to buy the then-in-development units.
 These units were not fully operational, and had not been FCC certified in the United States, but dealers sold them anyway to the great ire of the FCC, which proceeded to threaten Commodore with penalties unless Commodore pulled all the units back (with the exception of the units sold or units the stores would not return).
-However, once Commodore discovered that the 64 was much more popular (not to mention cheaper to manufacture) than the P500, the P500 was pulled from rollout.
+However, once Commodore discovered that the 64 was much more popular (not to mention cheaper to manufacture) than the P500, the P500 was pulled from rollout and was never to return.
 Rumours persist that the P500s remaining were 'bulldozed' literally -- run over with a bulldozer to turn them into scrap plastic and silicon -- but nevertheless at least one American unit is confirmed to exist, and hopefully a couple of others.
 On the other hand, European P500s, while hardly common, are much easier to locate.
 Presumably Commodore learned its lesson from its run-in with the American FCC?

 The P500's screen is superficially similar to the SX-64's; it starts up with a white screen and cyan border and the startup message *** commodore basic 128, v4.0 ***.